What Does an HR Manager Do? (and How to Become One)

 There are numerous soft skills and characteristics a successful HR manager must possess, including:

 • Adaptability and flexibility – The most successful HR managers have the ability to think quickly on their feet, adapting to changes as necessary while still finding ways to do their jobs well.
-HR managers must often juggle many different projects and initiatives at once, so being able to adapt seamlessly from one task to the next is essential.
+They must often juggle many different projects and initiatives at once, so being able to adapt seamlessly from one task to the next is essential.

-• Ethical and legal awareness – Many laws and regulations go into a role in HR, so HR managers must be familiar with these and adhere to regulatory compliance standards in their everyday interactions.
+• Ethical and legal awareness – Many laws and regulations go into a role in HR, so these managers must be familiar with these and adhere to regulatory compliance standards in their everyday interactions.
 Successful HR managers have a strong sense of ethics and morals, too, which contribute to everyday decision-making.

 • Leadership skills – HR managers step into an influential leadership role requiring them to motivate, inspire, and lead all company employees somehow.
 Leadership and people management skills can go a long way in this work.